flamebot43261/snap-scheduli/README.md

 # Snap Scheduli

-Snap Scheduli is a web application designed to help students quickly and easily convert a picture of their class schedule into a downloadable `.ics` calendar file.
+Snap Scheduli is a cross-platform application designed to help students quickly and easily convert a picture of their class schedule into a downloadable `.ics` calendar file.
 Users can upload an image, review the auto-parsed events, make edits, and generate a calendar file compatible with Google Calendar, Apple Calendar, and other services.

-## Recent Changes (August 2025)
+## Project Status: Stable (August 2025)

-This project has undergone significant updates to resolve critical bugs, improve debugging, and clean up the codebase.
+This project has recently undergone a major refactoring to resolve critical bugs, modernize its architecture, and improve maintainability.
+The core functionality is now stable, and the most significant issues have been addressed.

-### 🐛 Core Bug Fixes

-- **Resolved Timezone Conversion Bug**: Fixed a major issue where event end times were being incorrectly converted due to a mismatch between JavaScript's local time (`setHours`) and UTC (`toISOString`) handling.
-This was the root cause of times like `20:50` (8:50 PM) being saved as `00:50` (12:50 AM).
-- **Stabilized Event Editing**: Implemented logic to prevent the parent `EditPage` component from overriding user edits in the child `EventBubble` component during re-renders, making the editing process more reliable.

-### ⚙️ Features & Improvements

-- **Enhanced Debugging**: Added comprehensive logging on both the frontend (browser console) and backend (terminal) to trace the entire lifecycle of an event, from UI edit to ICS file creation.

-- **Centralized Styling**: Migrated from CSS modules to a single `styles.js` file using React Native's `StyleSheet` API for more consistent and maintainable styling across all components.

-### 🧹 Code Cleanup

-- **Archived Unused Files**: Moved numerous old, duplicate, and test files (`EventBubble_OLD.tsx`, `time_debug_test.html`, etc.) into an `archive/` folder to declutter the project.
-- **Streamlined Components**: Replaced the old `EventBubble.tsx` with a new, more stable `EventBubble_NEW.tsx` to contain the time-handling fixes.

 ---

-## ⚠️ Known Issues

-- **Persistent End Time Bug**: Despite the recent fixes, a stubborn bug remains where user-edited end times are not always reflected in the final `.ics` file.
-  - **Symptom**: A user changes an event's end time to 8:50 PM in the UI.
-The frontend logs show the time is correctly processed.
-However, the final `.ics` file shows the event ending at an incorrect time (e.g., 7:00 PM).
-  - **Current Status**: The data appears correct through the entire frontend data flow but seems to be lost or misinterpreted when the backend processes the data to generate the calendar file.
-This remains the highest priority issue to resolve.
+## Major Architectural Changes

+The application was fundamentally redesigned to improve reliability and enable cross-platform support.

+- **Migration to React Native**: The entire frontend was rebuilt using **Expo and React Native**, replacing the original web-centric design.
+This enables a single codebase to target both web browsers and native mobile apps (via Expo Go).

+- **Refined Backend Architecture**: A more robust, session-based process was implemented.
+  1. The backend parses the image and generates events for a **single base week**.
+  2. This "template" week is sent to the user for editing.
+  3. The final, multi-week `.ics` file is generated on-demand from the user-edited base week, ensuring all corrections are accurately propagated across all recurring events.

+- **Component Consolidation**: All duplicate and conflicting `EventBubble` components were deprecated and replaced with a single, stable component.
+This simplifies maintenance and resolves previous state management conflicts.

+- **Centralized API Service**: All network `fetch` calls have been abstracted into a dedicated `apiService.ts` module, making configuration and debugging much easier.

 ---

-## 🚀 Future Improvements
+## Key Bug Fixes and Improvements

-To improve the stability and functionality of Snap Scheduli, the following enhancements are recommended:

-1. **Robust Time Handling Library**:
-    - Integrate a dedicated date/time library like `date-fns` or `moment.js`.
-This would eliminate manual date-string parsing and timezone conversion errors, providing a single source of truth for time handling across the app.

-2. **Refactor State Management**:
-    - Replace the current `useState` and prop-drilling approach with a more robust state management solution like **Redux Toolkit** or **Zustand**.
-This would prevent race conditions and make the app state easier to manage and debug.

-3. **Improve UI/UX**:
-    - Add visual feedback (e.g., spinners, success messages) when an event is updated.
-    - Implement a "Save Changes" button that is disabled until an actual change is made.
+- **✅ Corrected Event Day Spanning**: Fixed a critical bug where an event edited to end late in the evening (e.g., Thursday 8:50 PM) would incorrectly span into the next day (Friday).
+The logic now ensures the event's start and end times are always anchored to the same calendar day.

+- **✅ Stabilized Date Editing**: Resolved an issue where manually changing an event's date in the UI would be reverted by the application.
+The component state logic was improved to respect user input during editing sessions.

+- **✅ Enabled Mobile Testing**: Fixed the "Network Error" when running on the Expo Go mobile app by:
+  - Configuring the backend server to accept network connections (`host='0.0.0.0'`).
+  - Correcting the server's CORS policy to allow requests from mobile devices.
-    - Improve the layout and responsiveness of the editing interface.
+  - Standardizing network ports across the frontend and backend.

-4. **Automated Testing**:
-    - Introduce a testing framework like **Jest** and **React Testing Library**.
-    - Write unit tests for critical functions, especially the time conversion and event parsing logic, to prevent future regressions.

-5. **Backend Validation**:
-    - Enhance the Flask backend to perform stricter validation on incoming data from the frontend, immediately rejecting any malformed event data.
+- **🧹 Code Cleanup**: Archived numerous old, duplicate, and test files into an `archive/` folder to declutter the project and create a single source of truth for all components.

 ---